Worship at Martensville Baptist Church

 Our worship usually follows a simple structure that you can easily follow along with.
 There are four basic portions in any one of our services: Gathering – Word – Response – Sending.
 These four elements all flow together, so there aren’t necessarily clear distinctions or separations as we move from one to the other.

-As we gather together we usually begin with a greeting and a passage of scripture which calls us to worship.
+As we gather together we usually begin with a greeting and a prayer or passage of scripture which calls us to worship.
 This opening portion of the service, through singing and scripture, focusses on who God is and what he has done.
 As we recognise who God is, it brings us to a place where we also recognise who we are; understanding that God is holy and good, we understand that we are neither holy nor good.
 This transitions us to the next portion of the service.

 As we recognise that we are separated from God, we begin to focus the service on Jesus, the Word of God (Jn.
 1:1-5).
 It is only through Jesus’ sacrificial death and victorious resurrection that we can be made right with God.
 And so, through songs, scriptures, and prayers we remember what Jesus has done on our behalf.
 This usually includes elements of confession to God and his assurance that, through Jesus, we can have a relationship with him.
 Then, having assurance that we can be restored to God, there is a time of instruction from the Bible which is focussed on discipleship; how God is calling us to live.